rems-project/rmem/README.md

   tool](https://github.com/ott-lang/ott).
 - For reading ELF binaries and their DWARF debug information, rmem uses the [Linksem model](https://github.com/rems-project/linksem).

-rmem also depends on OCaml (version greater than 4.02.*, we are testing rmem with versions 4.05 and 4.07 daily), ocamlbuild, ocamlfind, opam, and the following opam packages: `omd`, `base64`, `num`, `zarith`, and `lambda-term`.

-Most dependencies can be installed automatically as part of the rmem build process, as detailed below.
+The dependencies can be installed automatically as part of the rmem build process, as detailed below.

 ## Building and running rmem with command-line interface

-1. Make sure the GMP library, Z3, OCaml, ocamlbuild, ocamlfind, opam, and menhir are installed.

-2. Run `ulimit -s unlimited; make fetch_external_deps` to install the opam packages rmem depends on.
-(The `ulimit` part is to work around the problem of the OCaml compiler running out of memory when processing the ISA semantics.)
+1. Run `ulimit -s 33000` This is to work around the problem of the OCaml compiler running out of memory when processing the ISA semantics.

+2. Run `opam install .` in the rmem directory.

+Alternatively, after having installed the dependencies, rmem can be built manually as follows:

+1. Run `ulimit -s 33000` (as above)

-3. Run `make MODE=opt`.
-This will download and build Lem, Sail (in versions 1 and 2), ott, and Linksem, fetch the Sail ISA models, and build a native rmem OCaml binary.
-Alternatively run `make MODE=debug` for an OCaml bytecode version.
+2. Run `make MODE=opt`.
+This will build a native rmem OCaml binary.
+   The invocation `make MODE=debug` builds an OCaml bytecode version.
 To build rmem for only a specific ISA, for instance AArch64, run `make rmem MODE=opt ISA=AArch64`.
 For additional information and build options see `make help`.

-4. Finally run `rmem --help` for information on how to run rmem and the available options.
+Finally run `rmem --help` for information on how to run rmem and the available options.